vtex-apps/store-components/react/components/ProductName/README.md

 | `loaderClass` | `String` | Classes to be applied to loader root element |

 See an example at [Product Details](https://github.com/vtex-apps/product-details) app

+### Styles API
+:construction: :construction: :construction:

+## Troubleshooting
+You can check if others are passing through similar issues [here](https://github.com/vtex-apps/store-components/issues).
+Also feel free to [open issues](https://github.com/vtex-apps/store-components/issues/new) or contribute with pull requests.

+## Tests
+:construction: :construction: :construction: